arkmanager/ark-server-tools/README.md

 This will copy the `arkmanager` and the `arkdaemon` to the proper directories and will create an empty log directory in `/var/log` for ARK Server Tools.

+## Configure ARK Server

+All the needed variables are stored in the /etc/arkmanager/arkmanager.cfg configuration file change them following the comments.

 ## Install ARK Server

 To install ARK Server just run this command as normal user: